 ⇒ Start With Your Pleasure Craft Operators Card

-A Pleasure Craft Operators Card (PCOC) is your Transport Canada (TC) accredited proof of basic competency to operate a power-driven vessel of any size in Canada and is only the first step in your journey to become a confident boater.
+A Pleasure Craft Operators Card (PCOC) is your Transport Canada (TC) accredited proof of basic competency to operate a power-driven vessel of any size in Canada.
+It is also the first step in your journey to become a confident boater.

-You can get your PCOC card by taking an in-person or online course and successfully completing the exam.
+You can get your PCOC by taking an in-person or online course and successfully completing the exam.
 The card is good for life and is enforceable.
 If you’re out on the water, make sure you keep it handy as you can be pulled over and asked for it by law enforcement or volunteer officers.

 ⇒ What Other Boating Courses Are There?

 In addition to your PCOC, additional training is highly recommended for all boaters.
 Courses are available at these schools in Ontario and include hands-on training and classroom instruction on everything from how to skipper or crew a boat, operating a marine radio, how to dock, trailer, anchor etc.